-We will begin accepting applications for the new funding cycle in July 2024.
-Deadline for the 2024 application period will be October 18, 2024.
+We will begin accepting applications for the new funding cycle in July 2025.
+Deadline for the 2024 application period closed October 18, 2024.

 Prescribed burning is one of the most valuable practices available to manage native plant communities and thus the wildlife populations that inhabit fields and upland forests throughout much of the South.
 Through prescribed burning, fires are applied to the land in a deliberate and controlled manner to promote germination of beneficial forbs and grasses, reduce coverage of less desirable trees and shrubs, and decrease potential for destructive wildfires by reducing fuel loads.
 Although prescribed fire is a very important tool for forest and wildlife management, many private landowners are reluctant to use fire due to cost and liability concerns associated with burning.